F. A. Q. on Teacher Training Courses & Providers

 5. The Facilities

 The facilities of an RTO are also scrutinised.
-The big advantage of having our dedicated training facilities is that everything is designed for yoga, both in town and at retreat.
+The big advantage of having our dedicated training facilities is that everything is designed to complement living ayurveda and yoga, both in town and at our retreat sanctuary.
 Everything is conducive to the study and practice of yoga and ayurveda.

 The assessor must have current qualifications in Cert IV, Diploma or Advanced Diploma in Yoga or Ayurveda and qualifications in workplace and assessment and training to be capable of assessing and qualifying the students at that particular level.